EPCCed/intro_to_cp2k/day1/README.md

 ```

-Again this has the options `SILENT, LOW, MEDIUM, HIGH` and also allows you to specify a filename
+Again this has the print level options `SILENT, LOW, MEDIUM, HIGH` and also
-for the output and how regularly it is written to.
+allows you to specify a filename for the output and how regularly it is written
-TODO: The example above doesn't use any of `SILENT, LOW, MEDIUM, HIGH`
+to.

 #### Units